Refrigerant Line Insulation

 Older refrigerant lines might be wrapped with insulating tape in order to prevent condensation from forming on pipe surface during system operation.
 This is critical during hot, humid days, and lack of the refrigerant lines insulation often results in condensation forming up on their surface, and dripping onto the surrounding surfaces.

-Condensation on the refrigerant lines exterior sections is usually harmless if unit sits on the ground, but system will have to work harder, and waste energy to compensate for lack of the insulation.
+Condensation on the refrigerant lines exterior sections is usually harmless if the unit sits on the ground, but the system will have to work harder, and waste energy to compensate for lack of the insulation.

-Refrigerant lines insulation should be also installed properly at furnace plenum (duct work inside the house) penetration, to prevent condensation / water from dripping onto the furnace enclosure and heat exchanger.
+Refrigerant lines insulation should be also installed properly at furnace plenum (ductwork inside the house) penetration, to prevent condensation / water from dripping onto the furnace enclosure and heat exchanger.

 Lack of, or improperly installed refrigerant lines insulation might be responsible for corrosion, discoloration, could compromise internal components of the air conditioning / heating system, and significantly shorten its life span.